 Collaboration tools and messaging apps: a new risk horizon

 Even 10 years ago, recording and monitoring procedures were limited to fixed line voice calls and email conversations.

 This landscape has completely changed.

 Financial services companies are investing heavily in digitization and innovation.
 According to a 2017 report by Accenture, 80% of surveyed financial services organizations invested in new digital technologies and collaboration channels in that year.
 With the emergence of unified communications and digital messaging platforms—such as Skype for Business, Cisco UC, Webex Teams, or Avaya Aura, just to name a few—have become an integral part of day-to-day business collaboration and there is no sign of a slowdown:

 - Symphony, a cloud-based collaboration and content-sharing platform backed by Wall Street banks such as Goldman Sachs and JPMorgan Chase, has gained over 500,000 customers within only 5 years since its inception, targeting mainly the financial sector.

-- At the same time, Teams, the fastest-growing business app in Microsoft’s history, reached over 500,000 customer organizations and is being used by 91 of the Fortune 100 companies
+- At the same time, Teams, the fastest-growing business app in Microsoft’s history, reached over 75 million daily active users and is being used by 91 of the Fortune 100 companies

 - And 12 months after its launch, WhatsApp Business had over 5 million users using the Android-based social messaging platform.